 In addition to omega-3 fatty acids, I also supplement with acetyl-l- carnitine and curcumin, play brain games and exercise moderately daily.

 I am both a long-term cancer survivor and cancer coach.
-My experience and research has taught me that evidence-based non-conventional therapies like fish oil and brain games have more impact than conventional therapies like chemo and radiation.
+My experience and research has taught me that evidence-based non-conventional therapies like fish oil and brain games have more impact than conventional therapies like chemotherapy and radiation.

 To learn more, scroll down the page and post a question.
 I will reply ASAP.